 By the way, don't create a blog about knitting if you are trying to flog sci-fi and fantasy novels!
 Talk about future technology, AI, robotics and transhumanism.
 Or write reviews of pop culture products.
 Trust me... you'll sell some sci-fi.

-Beyond that, it helps to know how search engine optimisation (SEO) works, but the good news is that the Ghost blogging platform handles most of this in the editor options.
+Beyond that, it helps to know how search engine optimization (SEO) works, but the good news is that the Ghost blogging platform handles most of this in the editor options.

 It's really quite simple once you get the hang of it.
-A main keyword topic for your post should be prominent in the url, the main tag, the first paragraphs of your post and then sprinkled throughout the post along with other related keywords so that search engines understand whatever it is you're blabblering on about.
+A main keyword topic for your post should be prominent in the URL, the main tag, the first paragraphs of your post and then sprinkled throughout the post along with other related keywords so that search engines understand whatever it is you're blabbering on about.

 In reality, for this kind of approach, a reliance on word of mouth and general sharing options are going to be more useful than search engine listings, but if you post articles on a specific topic then yes, SEO will help your main body of work get found too.

 The Ghost editor provides many other sections where you can add metadata and visible information options for the various search engines as well as options for how you want to send newsletter updates to your free subscribers or paid members.

 I think it's important for people who want to self-publish books to know that there are alternatives to Amazon Kindle Direct Publishing, but that doesn't mean that you can't do both.
 It's just that walking away from big players like Amazon can be done, and it's really not that much more effort.
 In fact, it can be less effort in a lot of ways.
 And the joy of having your entire operation under one roof, where you control all aspects of it, is irreplaceable in my humble opinion.

 The Ghost blogging platform allows you to achieve all of this and more.
 At the basic level, you can have a publication up and running in no time and be profitable through the paid membership system without any other inputs.